nyakaz73/spring-boot-reactjs-fullstack/README.md

 ```
 ### f.
 REST API TESTING(JPA UNIT TESTING)
 Now that everything is setup its time for the truth to be reviewed.
 I like to do things differently so instead of testing our API using Postman im going to do JPA Unit testing.
-If you are familiar with Unit Testing feel free to test with Postman or jump to next section **(INTEGRATING REACTJS)**
+If you are familiar with JPA Unit Testing feel free to test with Postman or jump to next section **(INTEGRATING REACTJS)**

 Now to get things started quickly install JPA Unit testing dependency in your pom.xml file.